 - Weight loss or gain

 If these symptoms are familiar to you it may be best to seek help from your doctor or healthcare professional.
-If you need the help of a mental health counselor the American Psychological Association lists qualified professionals in your area.
+Also, if you need the help of a mental health counselor the American Psychological Association lists qualified professionals in your area.
 If you find yourself in an immediate crisis contact the National Suicide Prevention Lifeline: (1-800-273- TALK).

 Once you’ve contacted medical experts they can diagnose potentially depressed patients with various tests.
 They usually conduct physical exams, psychological evaluations, review past mental health records and your present symptoms.
 Depression requires long-term treatments including medication (like antidepressants), psychotherapy (like psychodynamic therapy) or other solutions.